- What Is It?

 What causes hand foot and mouth disease?

-Hand, foot and mouth disease (HFMD) is caused by coxsackieviruses A16, A6 and enterovirus 71, which is part of the enterovirus family (airborne) that lives in the human digestive tract.
-The primary source of HFMD infection is through oral ingestion of the virus.
+Hand, foot and mouth disease (HFMD) is caused by coxsackieviruses A16, A6, and enterovirus 71, which is part of the enterovirus family (airborne) that lives in the human digestive tract.
+The primary source of HFMD infection is oral ingestion of the virus.

-The virus usually spreads by person-to-person contact, such as through the following ways:
+The virus usually spreads through person-to-person contacts, such as through the following ways:

 - Nose and throat secretions, such as saliva, drool, or nasal mucus

 - Fluid from blisters